anilabraham-IT/IntuneEDU/IntuneEDU/settings-inheritance.md

 # What is settings inheritance?

 Settings are applied to groups.
 Since groups are set up as hierarchies, with one group above another, all settings applied to a group are inherited by its subgroups.
 Subgroups automatically take on the changes you make to the group above it.
-This is called _inheritance_.
+This action is called _inheritance_.
 Settings inheritance ia helpful when you want to apply settings to large groups of users and devices.

   ![A tree of groups of and subgroups.](./media/groups-002-inheritance.png)